 Remember when King Herod had John the Baptist beheaded (Mt 14:1-12)(Mk 6:14-29)?
 It says in (Mt 14:12)(Mk 6:29) that his disciples buried his body, but apparently this did not include his head.
 No one knows for sure where his head ended up (although there are a number of theories, and supposed burial places).

 Caleb had a younger brother named Kenaz.
 Kenaz had a son named Othniel.
 Othniel was the first judge of Israel (Judg 1:12)(Josh 15:17)(Judg 3:9-11)(1 Chr 4:13).

-When Jesus traveled from Nazareth to the Jordan River to be baptized by John the Baptist (Mk 1:9)(Mt 3:13), the distance was app.
+When Jesus traveled from Nazareth to the Jordan River (more specifically to “Bathabara beyond the Jordan” – Jn 1:28-32) to be baptized by John the Baptist (Mk 1:9)(Mt 3:13), the distance was app.
 60 miles.
 It would have taken 2-3 days to get there!

 The “Spirit of the Lord” is said to have come upon 4 judges: Othniel (Judg 3:10), Gideon (Judg 6:34), Jephthah (Judg 11:29), and Samson (Judg 13:25)(Judg 14:6,19)(Judg 15:14).

 The job of “carrying water” was normally woman’s work in Bible times.
 However, when Jesus sent Peter and John to prepare for the Passover, He told them they would meet a “man” carrying water, and they were to follow him (Lk 22:7-13)(Mk 14:12-16).

 The phrase “windows of heaven” is used 5 times in the Old Testament (Gen 7:11) (Gen 8:2)(2 Kin 7:2,19)(Mal 3:10).